-Contact: Kim Hughes Federal Secretary ICPA (Aust) Harrogate Station RICHMOND QLD 4822 FedSecretary@icpa.com.au Tel: 0427 377 985 Contact: Alana Moller Federal President ICPA (Aust) Star of Hope CLERMONT QLD 4721 FedPresident@icpa.com.au Tel: 07 4983 5353 The Isolated Children's Parents' Association of Australia, ICPA (Aust), welcomes the opportunity to provide comment on the Family Assistance Legislation (Cheaper Child Care) Bill 2022.
+Contact: Kim Hughes Federal Secretary ICPA (Aust) Harrogate Station RICHMOND QLD 4822 FedSecretary@icpa.com.au Tel: 0427 377 985 Contact: Alana Moller Federal President ICPA (Aust) Star of Hope CLERMONT QLD 4721 FedPresident@icpa.com.au Tel: 07 4983 5353 The Isolated Children's Parents' Association of Australia, ICPA (Aust), welcomes the opportunity to provide comment on the National Vision for Early Childhood Education and Care (ECEC) Draft 2023.

-ICPA (Aust) is a voluntary parent body dedicated to ensuring all geographically isolated students have equity of access to an equitable, consistent and high-quality education.
-This encompasses the education of children from early childhood through to tertiary.
-The member families of the Association reside and work in rural and remote Australia and all share a common goal of achieving access to an equitable education for their children and the provision of services required to achieve this, despite their geographic location.
+ICPA (Aust) is a voluntary parent body dedicated to ensuring all geographically isolated students have access to an equitable, affordable high-quality education, from early childhood through to tertiary and training.

-Access to quality early childhood education is essential for optimal educational outcomes.
-ICPA (Aust) seeks equity of access to affordable early childhood education for Australia's most remote cohort of children, many of whom have no access to centre based early childhood education but rely on In Home Care (IHC) and/or mobile playgroups to meet their needs and rights to an appropriate early childhood education.
+Access to quality early childhood education is essential for optimal educational and developmental outcomes for all children in Australia, regardless of where they live.
+The lack of essential early childhood education services available to geographically isolated children continues to fail the country's most remote cohort, many of whom have no access to centre based early childhood education and rely on In Home Care (IHC) and/or mobile early learning services.
+The complexity of need of rural and remote families and children, specific to their location and circumstances, has not been met by current Government blanket approaches and has unfortunately not been adequately addressed in the Draft Vision for consultation.